outline/outline/README.md

 ## Structure

-Outline composes out of separate backend and frontend application which are both driven by the same Node process.
+Outline is composed of separate backend and frontend application which are both driven by the same Node process.
 As both are written in Javascript, they share some code but are mostly separate.
 We utilize latest language features, including `async`/`await`, and [Flow](https://flow.org/) typing.
-Prettier and ESLint are ran in as pre-commit hooks.
+Prettier and ESLint are ran as pre-commit hooks.

 ### Frontend

 Outline's frontend is a React application compiled with [Webpack](https://webpack.js.org/).
-It uses [Mobx](https://mobx.js.org/) for state management and [Styled Component](https://www.styled-components.com/) for component styles.
+It uses [Mobx](https://mobx.js.org/) for state management and [Styled Components](https://www.styled-components.com/) for component styles.
 Unless global, state logic and styles are always co-located with React components together with their subcomponents to make the component tree easier to manage.
 The editor is driven by [Slate](https://github.com/ianstormtaylor/slate) with several plugins.

 - `app/` - Frontend React application
 - `app/scenes` - Full page views
-- `app/component` - Reusable React components
+- `app/components` - Reusable React components
-- `app/component/Editor` - Text editor and its plugins
+- `app/components/Editor` - Text editor and its plugins
 - `app/stores` - Global state stores
 - `app/models` - State models
 - `app/types` - Flow types for non-models